Condition of Employment

 - Communicates

-with Program Manager Apprentice, Technicians, Training Manager, and
+with Clinical Apprentice, Technicians, Training Manager, and Clinical

-Clinical Director regarding all developments, problems or concerns as
+Director regarding all developments, problems or concerns as needed

 - Responds